mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - `./client/drs-client.code-workspace`

 To take full advantage of these you need to open them as a workspace (`File` -> `open Workspace from file...`).

-## TODO

-- Test cert generation on mac/linux
-- Attempt to automate cert install on mac/linux
-- Add in vitest for client unit testing
-- More client code cleanup
-  - More permanent fixes for eslint warnings in the client project
-  - Research upgrading of social login dependencies to latest versions (some breaking changes there)
-  - Need a better client API accessor strategy (it was a good first attempt, but I think I can do a lot better)
-- Email/registration stuff:
-  - Documentation on how to set up registration with real email verification
-  - Functionality to enable/disable email verification functionality
-  - Alternate non-email functionality for registration for those that don't want to set that up for a small hobby project
-- Docker config/plumbing to generate a deployable image